abdelaha/juanitorduz.github.io/content/intro_plumber_nb.md

 ## [1] 2.664047
 ```

-The model seems to be stable.
+The model seems to be stable and there is no strong evidence of overfitting.

 ### Visualization